Allan Pettersson: Works

 Pettersson began composing songs and smaller chamber works in the 1930s.

-His production from the 1940s includes the song cycle twenty-four Barefoot Songs (1943–1945) based on his poems and a dissonant concerto for violin and string quartet (1949), which is influenced by Béla Bartók and Paul Hindemith.
+His production from the 1940s includes the song cycle 24 Barefoot Songs (1943–1945) based on his poems and a dissonant concerto for violin and string quartet (1949), which is influenced by Béla Bartók and Paul Hindemith.
 Pettersson soon found his own compositional style.

-In 1951, he created the experimental Seven Sonatas for two Violins.
-At the same time, he composed the first of his seventeen symphonies, which he left unfinished.
+In 1951, he created the experimental Seven Sonatas for two violins.
+At the same time, he composed the first of his 17 symphonies, which he left unfinished.
 This work has been recorded in a performing version prepared by trombonist and conductor Christian Lindberg in 2011.

 Pettersson about the symphonic output of the 1950s:

 No one in the 1950s noticed, that I am always breaking up the structures, that I was creating a whole new symphonic form.

 It took four years to write the conceptual and style-defining Symphony No. 6 (1963–1966).
 His Symphony No. 7 and Symphony No. 8 (1968–1969) have been recorded more than his other works and are probably his best-known.
-In the 1970s, he composed two related works about social protest and compassion, the Symphony No. 12 for mixed chorus and orchestra (1973–1974) to poems by Literature Nobel laureate Pablo Neruda with contemporary relevance (Note: Pettersson chose poems, in Swedish translations, from the poetic cycle Canto General.) and the cantata Vox Humana (1974) on texts by Latin American poets.
+In the 1970s, he composed two related works about social protest and compassion, the Symphony No. 12 for mixed chorus and orchestra (1973–1974) to poems by Nobel laureate in Literature Pablo Neruda with contemporary relevance (Note: Pettersson chose poems, in Swedish translations, from the poetic cycle Canto General.) and the cantata Vox Humana (1974) on texts by Latin American poets.
 During the prolific last decade of his life, he also wrote a concerto for violin and orchestra (1977–1978, 1980) written for the violinist Ida Haendel, a Symphony No. 16 (1979) which features a bravura solo part for alto saxophone commissioned by American saxophonist Frederick L. Hemke, and an incomplete, posthumously discovered concerto for viola and orchestra (1979–1980).

 Legacy

 In 1968–1969, conductor and composer Antal Doráti arranged eight of Pettersson's Barefoot Songs as full-scale orchestral songs.

 Choreographer Birgit Cullberg produced three ballets based on Pettersson's music.
 Rapport (1976, Symphony No. 7), Vid Urskogens rand (1977, Concerto No. 1 for String Orchestra), Krigsdanser (War Dance) (1979, Symphony No. 9).

 The four orchestral sketches "... das Gesegnete, das Verfluchte" (1991) by Peter Ruzicka are a tribute to Pettersson's life and work, quoting sketches of his unfinished Symphony No. 17.

 Roy Andersson used the finale of Symphony No. 7 in his short film World of Glory (Härlig är jorden).

-After Pettersson's death, the Internationale Allan Pettersson Gesellschaft (International Allan Pettersson Society) issued six yearbooks, Classic Produktion Osnabrück CPO began recording his complete works, and a series of concerts (in 1994–1995) programmed almost all of them.
+After Pettersson's death, the Internationale Allan Pettersson Gesellschaft (International Allan Pettersson Society) issued six yearbooks, Classic Produktion Osnabrück (CPO) began recording his complete works, and a series of concerts (in 1994–1995) programmed almost all of them.

-In 2002, a Swedish Allan Pettersson Society (Allan Pettersson-sällskapet) has been founded.
+In 2002, a Swedish Allan Pettersson Society (Allan Pettersson-sällskapet) was founded.